FoodReady » Blog » What Does FIFO Stand for In Food?

 Can FIFO be applied manually without technology?

-FIFO can be applied manually by organizing products physically and using manual tracking methods like logbooks or date labels.
+You can apply FIFO manually by organizing products physically and using manual tracking methods like logbooks or date labels.
 However, manual systems can be prone to errors and are less efficient than automated solutions.

 While technology can enhance the implementation of FIFO, it is possible to practice it manually: